flinguenheld/kebb/readme.md

 ##### 1. The project makes use of references in function declarations.

 I used some references to avoid useless copies especially in setters.
 In the **./src/widget/widget_base.h** for instance.
 However a lot of exchanged values here are small.
-Like int or bool (or struct of two int) so I not sure that is very useful.
+Like int, bool or struct of two int, so I'm not sure that is very useful.

 ##### 2. The project uses destructors appropriately.

 As said in the doc, I created a virtual destructor for all classes which use polymorphism.
-However, thanks to smart pointers, I didn't use destructors except for the renderer which allows to liberate the SDL objects (**./src/renderer.h**).
+However, thanks to smart pointers, I didn't need to use destructors except for the renderer which allows to liberate the SDL objects (**./src/renderer.h**).

 ##### 3. The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.

 ##### 4. The project follows the Rule of 5.

-I hope I'm not wrong because I don't see any utilization of the copy and even less the move constructor here.
+I hope I'm not wrong because I didn't see any utilization of the copy and even less the move constructor here.
-Could you give me example which can be useful ?
+Could you give me some example where they can be useful in this project ?

 ##### 5. The project uses move semantics to move data, instead of copying it, where possible.